iamblue07/Web-App-for-Readers-With-AI-Recommendations/README.md

 # 📚 Web App for Book Lovers With AI Recommendations

 A web application for book enthusiasts that offers intelligent book recommendations, a dynamic community forum, a virtual marketplace and a Price Comparison for Romanian Book Merchants — all in one place.

 A lite version of the application can be accessed here.
+As this is using free deployment services, give it a minute or two to start, since the server shuts down when there is no traffic and it turns on when a user is accessing it.

-This version doesn't include the AI Recommender service as it occupies too much space and free deployment services currently do not cover its needs: https://web-app-for-readers-with-ai-recomme.vercel.app
+This version doesn't include the AI Recommender service as it occupies too much space and free deployment services currently do not cover its needs:

+https://web-app-for-readers-with-ai-recomme.vercel.app

 ## 🛠 Tech Stack